 How Clariane is responding to the challenge of mental health care in France and more widely in Europe: Professor Antoine Piau’s viewpoint

-Professor Antoine Piau, Medical, Ethics and Health Innovation Director for the Clariane group, discusses the major challenges posed by the growing demand for mental health care.
+Professor Antoine Piau, Medical, Ethics and Health Innovation Senior Vice President for the Clariane Group, discusses the major challenges posed by the growing demand for mental health care.
 With more than 84 million people in Europe affected by mental health problems, he emphasises the need for a diversified and personalised approach to respond to the diversity of mental disorders.
 He also highlights the importance of creating effective mental health networks and fostering collaboration between the public and private sectors.
 Our approach to care is comprehensive and integrated, with the aim of providing better support for the people we care for who are suffering from mental health conditions.

 Mental health: a public health priority